Churn

 • Churn Radar detects at-risk customers before they reach either cancellation or payment failure

-• Revenue Autopsy (free) shows you exactly how much you're losing to each type of churn
+• Revenue Scan (free) shows you exactly how much you're losing to each type of churn

 Stop treating all churn the same.
-Separate voluntary from involuntary, fix the easiest one first (involuntary — it's pure automation), then build a cancel flow for voluntary churn.
-For indie SaaS founders, this two-step approach typically recovers $5,000–$15,000+ in annual revenue.
+Separate voluntary from involuntary, fix the easiest one first (involuntary, since it's pure automation), then build a cancel flow for voluntary churn.
+For indie SaaS founders, this two-step approach typically recovers $5,000 to $15,000+ in annual revenue.
+Start by [calculating your churn rate](/churn-rate-calculator), then check the [MRR calculator](/mrr-calculator) to see the compounding impact of lower churn.
+Compare the [best involuntary churn tools](/best-involuntary-churn-tool) and [best dunning software for Stripe](/best-dunning-software-stripe) to find the right automation.

 voluntary churninvoluntary churnchurn typesSaaS retention